esheloncr/anime_parser/readme.md

   /api/genres - GET, POST.
 POST Parameters:
     genre: genre name

+  /api/anime/new/ - Endpoint that parse random anime and add it in DB

  For run service use: docker-compose -f docker-compose-dev.yml up --build (-d for daemon) <br>
  Testing coverage: